September 8, 2017 | Coralville, IA.

 About Viewpoint Molecular Targeting

-Viewpoint Molecular Targeting develops therapies and diagnostics for cancer, with a focus on metastatic melanoma.
-It’s lead product, VMT-01, is an injectable radiopharmaceutical.
-The product can be used to determine the location and extent of cancerous tumors in the body and then can be used again to direct a lethal dose of radiation precisely to cancer cells in the body.
+Viewpoint Molecular Targeting develops therapies and diagnostics for cancer, with a focus on metastatic melanoma and neuroendocrine tumors.
+It’s lead products, VMT01 and VMT-α-NET, are injectable radiopharmaceuticals.
+The products can be used to determine the location and extent of cancerous tumors in the body and then the therapeutic forms can be used to direct a therapeutic dose of radiation precisely to cancer cells in the body.
 This represents a new class of drugs called theranostics.

-Viewpoint has successfully secured over $3.2 million through NIH SBIR grants, Iowa Economic Development Authority Demonstration Funds, Innovation Iowa Corporation Matching Funds, and contracts to pharmaceutical industry partners.
-The company aims to begin clinical trials for its lead product within two years and has other products in the development pipeline.
+Viewpoint has successfully secured over $6 million through seed capital investments, NIH SBIR grants, Iowa Economic Development Authority Demonstration Funds, Innovation Iowa Corporation Matching Funds, and business pitch competition victories.
+The current award sends the company into clinical trials for its lead products, with other cancer therapy products in the development pipeline.

 About NIH SBIR Program